' A Tale About Debt Consolidation Options - Robert M. Geller

 Debt consolidation allows a person to pay off individual creditors in order to only owe one bill each month and in some cases at a lower interest rate.
 Seems like a great solution, but there are risks involved especially when going it alone or even using a consolidation firm.

 The first major risk to note is the possibility of losing your home.
-Many people focus on paying their mortgage to keep a roof over their heads, but a major source of debt consolidation is using your home as collateral.
+Many people focus on paying their mortgage to keep a roof over their heads.
+However, a major source of debt consolidation is using your home as collateral.
 Refinancing allows people to take out cash at the closing to pay off other debts such as unsecured credit card debt with high interest.
 The problem is that now the debt owed is secured by the home and subject to foreclosure when payments are missed.

 A final major warning is that debt consolidation only shifting debt and not eliminating any of it.
 Sure, some individual debts are paid off, but new debts are created in order to do so.
 For those who want to eliminate overwhelming debt, bankruptcy is a more viable solution.